TWiStErRob/PhilHackerBlogSource/content/post/2014-04-24-should-the-idea-person-get-extra-equity.markdown

 6. One of the founders at Crimson Solutions seemed to make an argument like this.
-Wasserman, _The Founder's Dilemmas, _152.
+Wasserman, _The Founder's Dilemmas_, 152.

 7. The scare quotes are for readers who don't really like how I'm defining "real entrepreneur" in this sentence.
 Don't worry, there's no need to get philosophical.
-I'm not trying to define the term "entrepreneur_." _All I'm trying to say is that I'm not working full time on a startup._ _
+I'm not trying to define the term "entrepreneur."
+All I'm trying to say is that I'm not working full time on a startup.